The Bankrate promise

 If you have limited or no credit, consider a secured credit card.
 In order to compensate for your lack of credit, lenders will require you to submit an initial deposit that will set the basis for your line of credit or what you’ll be able to borrow.
 Your payment history may then be reported to the three major credit reporting bureaus — Equifax, Experian and TransUnion.

-How to build or rebuild credit
+How to build or rebuild credit with a credit card

-Although the “golden rule” is around 30 percent, people with high credit scores keep it around 10 percent.
-“You know, use a low utilization ratio — below 10 percent, really — to boost your score, and pay your bill in full and on time.
-Do that for seven or eight months and you’re going to see some progress,” Harzog said.
+Although the “golden rule” is to aim for a credit utilization of around 30 percent, she says people with high credit scores keep it around 10 percent.
+“You know, use a low utilization ratio — below 10 percent, really — to boost your score, and pay your bill in full and on time,” Harzog says.
+“Do that for seven or eight months and you’re going to see some progress.”

 If you need help financing a purchase or paying off debt

-Some credit cards, like zero percent interest cards, offer lengthier zero percent APR periods on purchases and balance transfers.
-These cards typically don’t offer the highest rewards rates or sign-up bonuses, but if you need some leeway when it comes to financing a major purchase or know you’re going to need some extra cushioning in paying off a debt, you might want to consider one of them.
+Some credit cards offer a 0 percent intro APR period on purchases and balance transfers for a limited time.
+If you need some leeway when it comes to financing a major purchase, or if you know you’re going to need some extra cushioning in paying off a debt, you might want to consider one of them.

-If you want to optimize your spending
+If you want to get rewarded for your spending

 “My wife and I have been able to completely pay for a handful of vacations over the last few years by simply using a travel rewards card each month,” Kline said.
 “These are vacations we might not have even gone on if they were not paid for by travel rewards.”